 Officers declined to arrest Gretchen and the Outagamie County District Attorney declined to bring charges.
-The cause of the fire was listed as undetermined and the animal’s deaths were ruled accidental, possibly caused by botulism infected feed, according to veterinarian Dr. Thomas Young.
-Dr. Young is currently under review by the American Veterinary Medical Association for his role in allegedly covering up animal neglect at the zoo.
+The cause of the fire was listed as undetermined and the animals' deaths were ruled accidental, possibly caused by botulism infected feed, according to veterinarian Dr. Thomas Young.
+Young made that diagnosis without conducting any medical tests and instead relied on the position the corpses were found in, which he referred to as a "sleeping position."

-Gretchen was kicked out of the Wheeler’s home after the fire and moved back in with her parents.
-She works at a gas station.
+Gretchen was kicked out of the Wheeler’s home after the fire.
+She lives in a trailer on her parent's property and works at a gas station.

-Gene Wheeler passed away a few months after the fire and Dona Wheeler’s health is declining due to breast cancer.
-The Greenville location of the Special Memories Zoo is abandoned and up for sale.
+Gene passed away a few months after the fire.
+Dona works part time at a school cafeteria.
+The Greenville location of the Special Memories Zoo has been abandoned and is up for sale.

-The ALDF’s case against the troubled roadside zoo wrapped up last month, and Dona and Gretchen were permanently banned from ever owning or exhibiting exotic animals again, or from working with any organization that does.
+The ALDF’s case against the troubled roadside zoo wrapped up in 2021.
+Dona and Gretchen are permanently banned from ever owning or exhibiting exotic animals again, or from working with any organization that does.

 The location of many of the zoo’s animals that were rehomed remains undetermined and Roadside Zoo News is still working to try to find them.